 In later years ECI became part of E-Systems, a Texas-based firm known for producing communications and surveillance systems used by military and intelligence agencies.
 Raytheon acquired E-Systems in 1995.
 For decades the west St. Petersburg area employed engineers, technicians, and support staff who lived in nearby neighborhoods.
 The presence of these industries helped reinforce the region’s connection to science and technology at the same time the Science Center was inspiring students to explore those fields.

 The Science Center opened in 1966 during the height of the Space Race, and the dedication was a major civic event.
 Free buses carried visitors from downtown to the new facility.
 NASA representatives from the Kennedy Space Center spoke at the ceremony, and Jack King, the well-known voice of mission control who delivered the televised countdown for American space launches, led the official countdown to open the center.
 Congressman Edward J. Gurney told the crowd that the center “provides the motivation for youth,” adding that the Space Age had sparked an interest in science among young Americans “such as we have never seen before.”
+It was the same year that Star Trek premiered on television.

 Today, west St. Petersburg is changing.
-The Science Center is being renovated and the Raytheon property is being redeveloped into housing where hundreds of families and school-age children will soon live.
+The Science Center is being renovated and the former Raytheon property is being redeveloped into housing where hundreds of families and school-age children will soon live.
 A new generation will grow up just steps away from the same place that has inspired scientific curiosity for decades.
 It is not hard to imagine that among them could be a future engineer, scientist, or even the next person to walk on the Moon.

 Timeline: